Inevitable Encounters: Backdoor Attacks Involving Lossy Compression: Related Work

 \subsection{Invisible Backdoor Attack}

-Gu \textit{et al.} first introduced a backdoor attack by their BadNets proposal~\cite{gu2017badnets}, which has sparked a lot of research interest on backdoor attack~\cite{chen2017targeted, liu2018trojaning, liu2020reflection, cheng2021deep}.
+Gu \textit{et al.} first introduced a backdoor attack by their BadNets proposal~\cite{gu2017badnets}, which has sparked a lot of research interest on backdoor attack~\cite{chen2017targeted, liu2018trojaning, liu2020reflection, cheng2021deep, huynh2024combat_add1, jiang2023color_add2}.
 Recently, researchers have increasingly focused on the invisibility of backdoor triggers to develop more powerful attacks.
-ISSBA~\cite{li2021invisible} embedded class-specific strings into images using pre-trained networks and image steganography techniques.
-WaNet~\cite{wanet} applied image warping as triggers, making the modifications difficult for humans to notice.
-Besides, BppAttack~\cite{bppattack} took advantage of vulnerabilities in the human visual system, reducing visible changes through image quantization and improving trigger accuracy with contrastive learning.
+ISSBA~\cite{li2021invisible} embedded class-specific strings into images using steganography techniques.
+WaNet~\cite{wanet} applied image warping as triggers, making the modifications hard to notice.
+BppAttack~\cite{bppattack} took advantage of vulnerabilities in the human visual system, reducing visible changes through image quantization and improving trigger accuracy with contrastive learning.
 FTrojan~\cite{Ftrojan} used perturbations in the frequency domain, spreading subtle pixel-wise changes throughout the image.
 Additionally, Rao \textit{et al.}~\cite{iclrrethinking} proposed a backdoor attack method based on semantic information in the frequency domain.
 Clean-label attack~\cite{sleeper,narcissus,saha,turner} is a special type of invisible backdoor attack that implants a backdoor without altering sample labels, enabling stealthier data poisoning.
 Its triggers are typically tiny, high-frequency adversarial perturbations and are therefore especially vulnerable to distortion from lossy compression.
+However, existing invisible backdoors overlook lossy compression effects, which remove high-frequency trigger components and can severely degrade attack performance.